npalladino100/ec327-project/README.md

 If you already have anaconda installed, make sure the paths from the .emacs file match your installation and environment paths.
 You can change the "elpy" environment name to an existing environment if you have one, or you can run the createenv.sh script in the root of the repository to generate an environment called "elpy".

 ### Toolbar
 Press `C-x C-x` to open the toolbar.
-Click on one of the options, or press its corresponding key.
+Click on one of the options or press its corresponding key.

 Here are some of the toolbar options:
 #### Terminal